EndPointCorp/end-point-blog/2019/06/28/deploying-production-pipelines-to-kubernetes.html.md

 #### Setting up Jupyter Notebooks as a scratch pad and for EDA

-Let's start off by defining our base Docker image:
+Let’s start off by defining our base Docker image:

 ```Dockerfile
 FROM python:3.7